Traditional hallucinogens include lysergic acid diethylamide (LSD), psilocybin, and mescaline. All are derived from natural products:

 Some people, especially long-term or repeat users (particularly of LSD), experience apparent drug effects long after they have stopped drug use.
 These recurrent episodes (flashbacks, hallucinogen persisting perception disorder) are usually visual illusions but can include distortions of virtually any sensation (including self-image or perceptions of time or space) and hallucinations.

-Diagnosis is usually made clinically.
+Diagnosis of hallucinogens use is usually made clinically.
 Drug levels are not measured.
 Except for PCP, most hallucinogens are not included in routine urine drug screens.

 Persistent psychotic states or other mental disorders require appropriate psychiatric care.
 Flashbacks that are transient or not unduly distressing to the patient require no special treatment.
 However, flashbacks associated with anxiety and depression may require anxiolytics as for acute adverse reactions.